niuwengang/EvolvingAD/README.md

 # SimpleUrbanNOA

 ## 1.Introduce
-a simple demo for urban navigate on autopilot. <br>
+A simple demo for urban navigate on autopilot. <br>

 ## 2.Pipeline